 Whole grains, vegetables, and fruits are considered to be one of the great natural sources of fiber.
 They contain soluble fibrous phytosterols which not only decreases the absorption of fat and sugar in the small intestine but also helps to lower the level of triglycerides in the blood.
 Studies have reported the role of a high-fiber diet in lowering and managing triglycerides.
-A study showed that a high-fiber diet caused a significant dip in the TG levels.
+A study showed that a high-fiber diet caused a significant dip in the triglyceride levels.
 Moreover, it is also good for diabetics.
 A study revealed that supplementation of the diet with rice bran fiber decreased triglyceride level by around 8% in people with diabetes.

-Good source of soluble fiber are oats, barley, legumes, psyllium husks, chia seeds, flax seeds, peas, apples, strawberries, grapes, and citrus fruits.
+Good sources of soluble fiber are oats, barley, legumes, psyllium husk, chia seeds, flax seeds, peas, apples, strawberries, grapes, and citrus fruits.
 Also, fruits and vegetables contain high levels of antioxidants that protect the circulating cholesterol from oxidation which can cause free radical generation.
 These free radicals can negatively affect the overall health and increase the level of cholesterol in the blood, thereby offering an overall protective effect for the heart.

 2. Fatty Fish

 Soy is not only rich in protein and fiber, which are good for the heart but also contain compounds which help lower cholesterol level.
 It is known to lower low-density lipoprotein (LDL) and triglyceride levels in the blood thereby helping you to improve heart health.
 A 2004 study showed how soy and animal proteins help in lowering triglyceride levels naturally.
-According to the study, soy protein was found to decrease the TG levels by around 12% more than that by animal protein in a span of around six weeks.
+According to the study, soy protein was found to decrease triglyceride levels by around 12% more than that by animal protein in a span of around six weeks.

-So if you have a high cholesterol level or are planning to lower your TG levels naturally, then do not forget to include soy in your diet.
+So if you have a high cholesterol level or are planning to lower your triglyceride levels naturally, then do not forget to include soy in your diet.
 The protein can be found in foods like soybeans, tofu, and soy milk, so make the most of it.

 Nuts are undoubtedly one of the best sources of fiber, omega-3 fatty acids, and unsaturated fats, all of which are heart-healthy nutrients.
 As these are obtained from trees, they are rich in plant fats, sterols, and nutrients which are good for overall health.
 These nutrients contain compounds which can help lower blood triglycerides.
 Studies have shown that a serving of tree nuts can lower triglyceride levels by 2.2 mg/dL.

 Some of the common tree nuts which are good for the heart include almonds, walnuts, cashew nuts, pistachios, brazil nuts, and macadamia nuts.
 As these nuts are loaded with calories, it is suggested to eat these in moderation.
-Hence, it is advised to eat around least 3 servings to a maximum of 7 servings per week to decrease the fat content in the blood.
+Hence, it is advised to eat at least 3 servings to a maximum of 7 servings per week to decrease the fat content in the blood.
 Moreover, high-density lipoprotein (HDL) or good cholesterol also increases when you consume foods rich in essential fatty acids such as almonds, walnuts, flax seeds, and chia seeds.